Locations:

-You took care of yourself while pregnant — eating healthy foods and taking your prenatal vitamins.
+You took care of yourself while pregnant — eating healthy foods and taking prenatal vitamins.
 But after giving birth, it’s just as important to maintain those good habits.

 Advertisement